Christmas pudding: a rich history

-Today, Stir-up Sunday continues to mark the date when people make their pudding.
+Today, Stir-up Sunday continues to mark the date when people make their Christmas pudding.

 The pudding king

 Christmas pudding has its origins in ‘pottage’ or ‘frumenty’, both porridge-like stews made of beef, mutton, grains, prunes, raisins, wines and spices.
-However, over the centuries, recipes evolved with with eggs, breadcrumbs, nuts, dried fruit, beer and spirits, to more closely resemble the puddings we eat today.
+However, over the centuries, recipes evolved and started to include eggs, breadcrumbs, nuts, dried fruit, beer and spirits, to more closely resemble the puddings we eat today.